Story by Barbara and Manos Angelakis

 The towns in the foothills of the Alps surrounding Torino are lovely and well worth a visit for wine tasting or for a meal; in fact many of them have Michelin-starred restaurants.
 There are numerous wineries - everyone has a small vineyard near or on their farm to make wine for the family; whatever grapes are not used are sold to the local cooperative.
 There is also a number of boutique and larger wineries that export their wines around the world.
 During our visit we stopped at the Gagliardo Winery, located at S. Maria - Serra dei Turchi - La Mora, for a visit of the cellar, lunch and a taste of their outstanding wines, and the same afternoon we also visited the Marchesi di Barolo cellars in Barolo.
 Three days later we had a small vertical tasting of their superb flagship wine “Cannubi” at a home in Torino.

-At the Osteria del Paluch, they served traditional dishes that Marina Ramasso, the top toque, has resurrected and an exquisite Gattinara Reserva from the vineyard of the late Giancarlo Travaglini, now managed by Cristina and Cinzia, his daughters.
+At the Osteria del Paluch, they served traditional dishes that Marina Ramasso, the top toque, has resurrected traditional dishes and added to our meal an exquisite Gattinara Reserva from the vineyard of the late Giancarlo Travaglini, now managed by Cristina and Cinzia, his daughters.

 The town of Alba is especially charming.
 In medieval times there was hundreds of towers built as a sort of poor man’s fortress for people during times of attack.
 There are only about 20 left but they still give the city a unique skyline.